augusdin/phew-ai-tab/README.md

 On the Extensions page, find and enable the “Developer mode” toggle switch at the top-right corner.

-Direct Drag-and-Drop Method:
+1,Direct Drag-and-Drop Method:

 Simply drag the phew-tab_xxx.zip file from its download location and drop it directly onto the Extensions page.

-Unzip and Load Method:
+2, Unzip and Load Method:

 If the direct method doesn’t work, unzip the phew-tab_xxx.zip file by right-clicking it and selecting “Extract All…”.